Lorti/manu.ninja/src/pages/2018-10-29-gatsby-and-buttercms/index.md

 Learn how to build a Gatsby blog using ButterCMS.
 The code examples in this article let you combine Gatsby and ButterCMS in just a few minutes, no matter if you are a beginner or an expert.

 ## Why Gatsby and ButterCMS?

+Gatsby is a static site generator based on React and GraphQL.
+ButterCMS is a headless CMS and blogging platform.
+What does that mean and why should you use them?

 A static site (HTML, CSS and JavaScript) is fast, secure and flexible.
 There is no database or server-side code that attackers can exploit.
 A static site generator pulls data from APIs, databases or files and generates pages using templates.

-As a developer you propably want to write your blog posts and pages as Markdown files.
-If your static site's content has to be managed by non-developers, however, they'll prefer a CMS.
-A headless CMS is a content management system with a read-only API, that can be read by your static site generator.
+As a developer you propably want to write your content as Markdown files.
+However, if your static site's content has to be managed by non-developers, they'll prefer a CMS.
+A headless CMS offers a read-only API, that can be read by your static site generator.

-Gatsby is a static site generator that combines React, GraphQL, webpack and other front-end technologies to provide a great developer experience.
+Gatsby combines React, GraphQL, webpack and other front-end technologies to provide a great developer experience.
 It's a great choice if you are already familiar with React and JSX.
-ButterCMS is a headless CMS and blogging platform.
-It allows you to add a CMS to your Gatsby websites without having to worry about hosting, upgrades, uptime, security, or performance.
+ButterCMS allows you to add a CMS to your Gatsby sites without having to worry about hosting, security, or performance.
+You can focus on implementing your front-end.

+Now that we know the benefits of Gatsby and ButterCMS, let's get started!

 ## Setup